As Sun Sets on the Million Dollar Hole-In-One, 2025 Locations are Announced!

 Birdie Spirit Partner

-Australia’s most remote and richest amateur golf series spanning an epic 1,900+ kilometres across Queensland’s outback, the 2025 Outback Queensland Masters is staged over six consecutive weekends, 21 June – 27 July.
+2025 will be the grand finale of Australia’s most remote and richest amateur golf series, taking on an epic 1,900+ kilometres across Queensland’s outback, staged over six consecutive weekends, 21 June – 27 July.

 21 & 22 June 2025